Wednesday, March 2, 2016

 At 21, I was in Europe and I walked the halls of ancient castles and palaces.
 I climbed trails in the Bavrian Alps, slaked my thrist from an icy artisian well, and gazed over parapets at beautiful green valleys.
 I strolled the Champs Elysee, climbed the Eiffel Tower, and stared at the flying buttresses and stained glass of Notre Dame.
 I shopped in Germany.
 I lived in five US states.
 I've slept under stars, hiked woodland trails, and swam in the ocean.
 I've played in the sand, dug in the dirt, and laid on the grass and painted clouds.
 I've laughed, cried, and raged over wonderful, foolish, and dreadful things.

 It is a mystery to me how I missed all that.
 Although, I think the truth is that I didn't miss it... then.
 I miss it all now.
 I crave the excitement and the laughter and the mystery that each of those days provided.
 I long for the feeling of walking along a Paris street on Jerry's arm.
 Now life seems so tame, so bland, so predictable.
-For someone who stood in the throne room of a once great king, today feels anticlimatic.
+For someone who stood in the throne room of a once great king, today feels anticlimactic.

 No, I have not done all the things I wanted to do but I have done a lot of things I never dreamed I would do.
 So, perhaps happiness is not something you look for, but rather something you find.
 And a wonderful life is determined solely by your perspective.